BPN Vision for Mentoring

 This training can help you develop and retain teachers within your own school

-The comprehensive mentor training equips mentors with the necessary knowledge and skills to guide trainees successfully.
+The comprehensive mentor training equips mentors with the necessary knowledge and skills to guide student teachers successfully.
 This programme incorporates a variety of learning formats to cater to individual preferences and maximise knowledge retention.

 The key components that make up the mentor training programme: